Br0ChillUAT/bash-Network-Scanner/README.md

 # Future Goals:
 Simply enjoying the torturous ride. :D  This is a new language.

-#NOTES:v5
+#NOTES:v6
-Assignment 6.2 Final Project Prep
+Assignment 7.2 Final Project Prep - Capstone Enhancement with a Live API
- - Local Vulnerability Analysis (Codio Module Final Project)